ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_136_position_ff_lpf_time.md

-The window size of the Low-Pass Filter for Feedforward value of the Position Controller.
-Control performance can be improved by reducing the frequency that causes a decrease in system control performance.
+The frequency of the Low-Pass Filter for the Feedforward value of the Position Controller.
+Control performance may be improved by reducing unwanted frequencies in the control signal.

 | Unit     | Range   |